CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/wohnheim/index.en.md

 After a long planning and construction phase, the first 176 residents finally moved into our new dormitory in February 2023 and are shaping the CA into a place of collaborative, sustainable and self-managed living together.

 In our dormitory, we are regularly looking for new residents to fill vacant rooms.
 Moving-in is always possible at the beginning of a quarter (October 1, January 1, April 1, and July 1).
+Unfortunately, applications for January 2024 move-in are already closed.
-The next possible move-in date is January 1, 2024.
-You can apply for this <b>until Friday, November 3 at the latest</b> via the application form here on our website.
+The next possible move-in date is April 1, 2024.
+You can apply for this starting from the beginning of January via the application form here on our website.

 We have answered to the most common questions in [our FAQ](/en/faq).
 If you have further questions, you can write us at einziehen@collegiumacademicum.de.